nexusformat/definitions/manual/source/motivations.rst

 Three parallel developments have led to NeXus:

 #. *June 1994*:
-   Mark Koennecke (Paul Scherer Institute, Switzerland) made a proposal using netCDF for the European neutron scattering community while working at the ISIS pulsed neutron facility.
+   Mark Könnecke (Paul Scherer Institute, Switzerland) made a proposal using netCDF for the European neutron scattering community while working at the ISIS pulsed neutron facility.